wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

-## Require daily sign-in frequency with no persistent sessions, for all cloud apps, for all browsers, excluding hybrid joined or compliant devices
+## Require MFA, for administrators, for all cloud apps
 This definition is available here: [REF-11][policy-ref11], which you can access from my GitHub.

 <details>